TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.18.md

 ---

-She is a tree of life to them that lay hold upon her: And happy is every one that retaineth her.
+She is a tree of life to those who lay hold of her.
+Happy is everyone who retains her.